 👉 Fancy a festive racing getaway?
 Don’t miss our complete guide to the Limerick Christmas Racing Festival

-Galway Races By Car
+Getting There By Car

-• From Cork: Follow the N20 → M20 towards Limerick, then merge onto the M18 → M6.
+- From Cork: Follow the N20 → M20 to Limerick, then catch the M18 → M6.

 Shuttle Departure Times (2026)

-• Mon, Tue, Wed, Fri: Services begin at 2:00 PM
+- Mon, Tue, Wed, Fri: Services start at 2:00 PM.

-• Thu, Sat, Sun: Services begin at 11:00 AM (due to earlier race starts)
+- Thu, Sat, Sun: Services start at 11:00 AM (because of those earlier race starts).

 2026 Shuttle Fares